 Confirm your renewal

 Once you’ve agreed to the terms and the premium, confirm your insurance contract agreement renewal with your insurer.
 You’ll typically need to sign a new policy agreement and arrange for payment.
-Your insurer may offer various payment options, including monthly installments or a single annual payment.
+Your insurer may offer various payment options, including monthly instalments or a single annual payment.

 Receive your new insurance documents